Get your final subject grades

 TCR: Transfer Credit

-A subject deemed completed in recognition of prior learning via subjects completed in another course at CSU or other institution approved by CSU for the purposes of the credit policy.
+A subject deemed completed in recognition of prior learning via subjects completed in another course at Charles Sturt University or other institution approved by Charles Sturt University for the purposes of the credit policy.

 WD: Withheld/Fees Due